 Plenty Activities for First-timers and Returning Travellers

 Safaris in Botswana, Okavango Delta truly offer something for everyone.
 First-timers will have a mind-blowing safari that surpasses their expectations, but even seasoned safari-goers will not be left disappointed.
-Because there is so much to do, the Okavango safari is perfect for multi-generational families.
+Because there is so much to do, the Okavango Delta safari is perfect for multi-generational families.

 - Game drives, birding, boating, mokoro rides and nature walks.